“I want to help”

 Is there training?

-Volunteer training will prepare you to volunteer for Ionia Area Hospice & Stoneleigh Residence.
-Training sessions will help you understand the hospice philosophy, end of life issues and how to work with community members facing terminal illnesses.
-Please plan on attending all of the training sessions.
-Twelve hours of training are required to work with Hospice patients
+Volunteer training will prepare you to volunteer for Ionia Area Hospice.
+It will help you understand the hospice philosophy, end of life issues and how to work with community members facing terminal illnesses.
+All new volunteers need to complete the home-study in its entirety prior to volunteering.

 Click Here for Application